Las Vegas Bicycle Accident Attorney

 If you were injured while riding a bicycle, preserve your rights and pursue what you need to recover.

 Bicycles are very convenient for quickly getting from place to place, and many of us enjoy recreational riding throughout Nevada.
 However, there are thousands of bicycle injuries every year in the United States, and many hundreds of cyclists end up killed.
 You may be severely hurt if you were in a bicycle accident, and it can take months or years for you to heal.
 A Las Vegas bicycle accident attorney can help you through the process and can make sure that you recover the financial help that you need.
 Even though most serious bicycle wrecks involve cars, having a lawyer who only understands car accidents will not be enough during this difficult time.
-With comprehensive experience as Las Vegas accident lawyers, Paul Padda Law has helped many bicycle accident victims, and we know how these cases progress as well as what it takes to succeed.
+With comprehensive experience as auto accident attorneys, Paul Padda Law has helped many bicycle accident victims, and we know how these cases progress as well as what it takes to succeed.

 To speak with a skilled and compassionate attorney about your bicycle accident, contact Paul Padda Law today.
 Call our Las Vegas office at (702) 366-1888 or submit the details of your bike accident through our online form.
 We offer free initial case consultations to discuss your legal options, and if we proceed with your case, there will be no up-front cost to you.
 We don’t get paid until we secure compensation on your behalf.